digabi/ytl-linux/README.md

 `https://linux.abitti.fi/apt-signing-key.pub`

-The installation ISO image will pull in the ytl-linux-customize package from there.
+The installation ISO image will pull in the relevant `ytl-linux-customize[-24]` package from there.

 ### Testing deb packages